shreydarshan/Smart-Code-Complexity-Analyzer/README.md

 Follow these steps to run the project on your system:

-  1. Clone the repository
+  1. Clone the repository:
      git clone https://github.com/shreydarshan/Smart-Code-Complexity-Analyzer.git
      cd Smart-Code-Complexity-Analyzer
-  2. Install dependencies
+  2. Install dependencies:
      pip install flask
-  3. Run the application
+  3. Run the application:
      python app.py
-  4. Open in browser
+  4. Open in browser:
      Go to:
      http://127.0.0.1:5000